mephistopheles-8/atshtml/README.md

 3. How easy is it to get rid of most or all runtime data represenations in an eDSL for ATS2?

-I would say, the experiment more-or-less succeeded, though it took me a long time to figure out a decent approach.
-It turns out, ATS2 supports static lambdas, which made things much easier than expected.
+I would say the experiment was mostly a success, though it took me a long time to figure out a decent approach.
+It turns out ATS2 supports static lambdas, which made things much easier than expected.

 While it seems excessive, the rules of HTML are quite complex.
 It's good to have